chrisgurney/chrisgurney.ca/src/md/work-pm.md

 > - Employer: Blueprint
 > - My Role: Project Manager.

+Our latest product release was a big one for our company.

 While providing an important, fresh set of features, it also visually marked a turning point in the design of our application.
 Compared to the previous version, the new release had a more modern look-and-feel to it and relied on updated technology, such as a brand new windowing framework.